Lateral Flow Assay Design

 What Are Assay Design Requirements?

 Assay design requirements are claims that are to be comprehensive, unambiguous, non-conflicting, and measurable.
 Developing design requirements requires a comprehensive understanding of what the assay purpose is.
-The purpose will hinge greatly on whether the assay is being developed for commercial or academic use as there will be a significant difference in requirements.
 For the development of a commercial test, it is recommended that a Customer Needs Report is first drafted.
-This document will detail the functional needs, handling needs, as well as the diagnostic requirements of the test after feedback from the target market.
-This type of assay will typically have to pass scrutiny from a review board, like the FDA, so having detailed requirements with measurable outputs will be critical.
-A test developed for academic use will have requirements that are far less stringent.
-The assay design requirement for this type of test will be more general.
-In both cases, the assay is being designed for a specific need, and this need is to be translated into design requirements.
-These requirements will need to cover what the assay will deliver but does not necessarily have to state how to deliver them.
-Once the assay is developed, the performance of the assay will be measured against these requirements.
-This is accomplished through verification studies, design specifications, assay standardization, as well as other methods.
+This document will detail the functional needs, handling needs, as well as the diagnostic requirements of the test based on feedback from the target market.
+If the assay will be generating data that has medical significant, the assay is likely subject to review by organizations such as the FDA before it can be sold commercially.
+Once the assay is developed, the performance of the assay will be measured against these requirements in validation and verification studies. .

 General Assay Design Requirements